schoenemeyer/alexnet-cpu-vs-gpu/README.md

-# alexnet-cpu-vs-gpu
+# Convolutional Networks on GPUs
-Performance of Alexnet Benchmark on CPU vs GPU
+Compare the performance of Convolution Networks like Resnet and Alexnet on CPUs vs GPUs

 # Purpose of this lab